 1. Past Climate change: Present-day climate change can only be fully understood in context of the past; well-dated histories of climate and the atmosphere over a wide range of time scales are needed to understand climate forcing and response.
-White papers by the International Partnerships in Ice Core Sciences (IPICS - www.pages-igbp.org/ipics) describe broad science targets for ice coring and articulate the need for spatially distributed arrays of recovered ice cores that target the past 200, 2,000 and 40,000 years, from the last interglacial, and extracting an ice core that reaches 1.5M years.
+White papers by the International Partnerships in Ice Core Sciences (IPICS - http://pastglobalchanges.org/ini/end-aff/ipics/intro) describe broad science targets for ice coring and articulate the need for spatially-distributed arrays of recovered ice cores that target the past 200, 2,000 and 40,000 years, from the last interglacial, and extracting an ice core that reaches 1.5M years.
 The U.S. ice coring community was intimately involved in originally establishing the IPICS goals; recommendations for achieving those goals, together with additional goals that are primarily U.S. priorities, are outlined below.
 In addition, members of the U.S. community are leading efforts to gain critical samples of ice prior to 800,000 years ago, for evidence of the atmosphere from times when the Earth had 40,000-year climate cycles.

-Drilling of spatially distributed ice cores and boreholes to support both IPICS goals and U.S. initiatives of investigations of past climate and atmosphere over the past 200 to 40,000 years should continue.
-Understanding climate signals in remotely-sensed data, understanding climate impacts on the transition from snow to firn to ice on ice sheets, and calibrating high-resolution models, all require arrays of shallow cores covering a range of accumulation and melt rates both in Greenland and in Antarctica.
-Spatially-distributed shallow coring for records ranging from 200 to 2,000 years will include multiple scientific traverses in Greenland for study of the ice sheet under the currently changing climate.
-Recent projects in the Arctic include the 1000-2000 year annual record from Denali (Mt.
-Hunter), Alaska which is providing important constraints on

-North Pacific climate and tropical teleconnections during the Medieval Climate anomaly, Little Ice Age, and modern warming.
+• Drilling of spatially-distributed ice cores and boreholes to support both IPICS goals and U.S. initiatives of investigations of past climate and atmosphere over the past 200 to 40,000 years should continue.
+Understanding climate signals in remotely-sensed data, understanding climate impacts on the transition from snow to firn to ice on ice sheets, and calibrating high-resolution models, all require arrays of shallow cores covering a range of accumulation and melt rates both in Greenland and in Antarctica; these efforts should continue.
+Spatially-distributed shallow coring for records ranging from the recent past to 2,000 years ago will include multiple scientific traverses in Greenland for study of the ice sheet under the currently changing climate.
+Recent projects in the Arctic include the 1,000-2,000 year annual record from Denali (Mt.
+Hunter), Alaska that is providing important constraints on North Pacific climate and tropical teleconnections during the Medieval Climate anomaly, Little Ice Age, and modern warming.
 In Antarctica proposed science includes an international French-Italian-U.S. scientific traverse from Dome C to South Pole and shallow ice core drilling at Law Dome.